ghalige/k8s-kustomize/kustomize-helm-grafana/readme.md

 You can deploy the configuration for each environment using kubectl.

 Deploy the dev Environment:
-kubectl apply -k overlays/dev
+kustomize build --enable-helm overlays/dev |kubectl delete -f -

 Deploy the prod Environment:
-kubectl apply -k overlays/prod
+kustomize build --enable-helm overlays/prod |kubectl delete -f -